Skip to main content

 Suburban Cook County: Tenants must not be required to renew a rental agreement more than 60 days before their lease ends.

-Talk to the housing provider about the possibility of staying in the unit longer.
+Ask the housing provider whether a short lease extension is available.
 Write down, sign, and date any agreements.
 Keep copies of the completed papers.

 If there has been a change in circumstances after notice has been given, such as trouble finding another place to live, ask the landlord An owner of property who rents it out to a tenant about options as soon as possible.
 Housing providers are not required to allow tenants to stay after: